ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - {{model}} describes how the API model of Transport Services differs from traditional socket-based APIs.
 Specifically, it offers asynchronous event-driven interaction, the use of messages for data transfer, and the flexibility to use different transport protocols and paths without requiring major changes to the application.

-- {{requirements}} explains the fundamental requirements for a Transport Services API.
+- {{requirements}} explains the fundamental requirements for a Transport Services implementation.
 These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring significant changes by application developers.

-- {{concepts}} presents the Transport Services architecture diagram and defines the concepts that are used by both the API and implementation documents.
+- {{concepts}} presents a diagram showing the Transport Services architecture and defines the concepts that are used by both the API and implementation documents.
 The Preconnection allows applications to configure Connection Properties.

 - {{concepts}} also presents how an abstract Connection is used to select a transport protocol instance such as TCP, UDP, or another transport.
-The Connection represents an object that can be used to send and receive Messages.
+The Connection represents an object that can be used to send and receive messages.

 ## Specification of Requirements